 I offer a solid foundation course in Medical Qigong.
 This course gives the student the skills to become a professional Qigong Teacher.
 The coursework and learning model is adaptable as a local student or as a distance student.

-One of my favorite teaching practices is my annual retreats.
-2018/19 retreats will be at a rustic center nestled in a Redwood forest along the Californian coast, and at a retreat center on the Ottawa River in Canada.
-See retreats .
+One of my favorite teaching practices is my annual retreat.
+My 2019 retreat will be at a rustic center nestled in a Redwood forest along the Californian coast.
+See retreats.